JP-coder2000/JP-coder2000/README.md

 Before that, I worked on full-stack products, legal-tech platforms, compliance automation, data workflows, and AI-related projects.

-Right now, my main goal is to become the kind of engineer who can design, build, deploy, and operate systems end to end.
+My goal is to become the kind of engineer who can design, build, deploy, and operate systems end to end.

 ---